pkeilbach/htwg-practical-nlp/docs/presentations.md

 During the semester, each student should give a presentation about an NLP-related topic.

-The presentation is ungraded, but mandatory to pass the course.
+The presentation is ungraded, but it is mandatory to give a presentation in order to be admitted to the exam.

 ## Topic